10 Medicinal Herbs Every Beginner Should Grow

 Medicinal Uses

 Yarrow (Achillea millefolium) is a classic first-aid herb.
 Applied topically, it helps stop minor bleeding (it’s a styptic), reduces inflammation, and supports wound healing.
 Taken internally as a tea, it’s traditionally used to break fevers (it promotes sweating), support the circulatory system, ease menstrual cramps, and tonify the digestive system.
+Important: Yarrow is traditionally classified as an emmenagogue — it stimulates uterine contractions and menstrual flow at medicinal doses.
+Do not take yarrow internally during pregnancy.
 It’s the herb to have on hand for everyday bumps, cuts, and scrapes — especially if you have active kids.

 How to Grow It

 Yarrow is also an excellent herb to forage if you want to practice wildcrafting.
 It grows in fields, meadows, roadsides, and disturbed soil across most of North America.
-Just be sure to identify it correctly and harvest away from roads and sprayed areas.
+However, confident identification is essential before harvesting: yarrow (Achillea millefolium) has toxic lookalikes in the Apiaceae (carrot) family, including poison hemlock (Conium maculatum) and wild carrot / Queen Anne’s lace (Daucus carota).
+These can be very difficult to distinguish from yarrow when they are not in flower, as the finely divided feathery leaves look similar.
+Before foraging, learn to identify yarrow by its characteristic strong herbal scent (crush a leaf — it should smell distinctively aromatic, not musty or unpleasant), its flat-topped flower clusters, and its distinctively feathery, finely divided leaves.
+When in doubt, grow your own.
+Harvest well away from roads, sprayed areas, and agricultural fields.
 For more on foraging and wildcrafting, our sister site Wild Hearth Life covers sustainable foraging practices and seasonal wild plant guides.

 Harvesting

 Harvest the flowers and upper leaves when the plant is in full bloom.
-Cut the top third of the plant — it will regrow for a second harvest.
+Cut the top third of the plant, and it will regrow for a second harvest.
 Dry on screens or in small hanging bundles.

 Simple Preparation: Yarrow First-Aid Poultice